waynodiablo/Oystercard/pills/github_pong.md

 git init
 touch README.md
 ```
-Create a corresponding repositry on GitHub, and set this up as a remote origin to your local <new-project> repo.
+Create a corresponding repository on GitHub, and add this as a remote call ```origin``` to your local repo.
 ```sh
 git remote add origin <github-repo-URL>
 ```